gvwilson/thirdbit/src/fiction/iffy/index.md

 Navy blue dots moved across a map in pairs and threes, each cluster surrounded by a scattering of green dots.
-"The Marines are in the valley.
+"The Marines are in th' valley.
-They're almost at the greenhouses."
+They're almost at th' greenhouses."

 A red dot appeared on the map, blinked,